vsthijs/take/readme.md

 - `git`
 - the `which` command.
 Available on most POSIX systems.

+## Support
+Take is very unstable, and only tested on Fedora Linux 39.
+Expect bugs and errors.

 ## Installing

+The following section explains the installation.
+Linux is recommended, but Mac OS will probably work

 Take needs a directory where all your projects will be.
 In that directory you have to clone this repo.
 ```sh